akarlinsky/akarlinsky.github.io/_pages/about.md

 <br/><br/>

-I'm an Economist and Statistician, a PHD Student in Economics at the Hebrew University. <br/> I mostly do empirical work, my primary research interests are Political Economics, Public Economics, Health and Demographics, Data Science, Economics of Israel and Economic History.
+I'm an Economist and Statistician, a PHD Student in [Economics at the Hebrew University](https://en.economics.huji.ac.il/) and Data Scientist at the [Center for Interdisciplinary Data Science Research (CIDR)](https://cidr.huji.ac.il/en/). <br/> I mostly do empirical work, my primary research interests are Political Economics, Public Economics, Health and Demographics, Data Science, Economics of Israel and Economic History.

 # Peer Reviewed Publications